KdRome/VocalVocab/README.md

 ### Description

-VocalVocab, the interactive way to master spelling and expand your vocabulary!
+VocalVocab is the interactive way to master spelling and expand your vocabulary!
 Designed for learners of all levels, VocalVocab transforms your mobile device into a personal spelling tutor.
 Whether you're studying for a spelling bee, learning a second language, or just brushing up on your word skills, VocalVocab offers a unique and engaging educational experience.

 ### App Evaluation